-We will now evaluate~\eqref{eq:aggr_leakage} using the ideas of \textit{majorization theory}~\cite{marshall1979inequalities, jorswieck2007majorization}, and assuming that the noise in the aggregation mechanism has a \textit{log-concave}~\cite{bagnoli2005log, an1997log} probability density.
-Specifically, we will find the $v^-$ maximizing (or minimizing) the information leakage of the aggregation mechanism for any noise with log-concave probability density. \begin{defi}[Majorization] Consider $p, q \in \mathbb{R}^n$ with non-increasingly ordered elements, i.e., $p_1 \geq p_2 \geq \ldots \geq p_n$ and $q_1 \geq q_2 \geq \ldots \geq q_n$.
+Now, we will evaluate the leakage of the aggregation mechanism as described by~\eqref{eq:aggr_leakage} using ideas from majorization theory~\cite{marshall1979inequalities, jorswieck2007majorization} and assuming that the noise used in the mechanism has a log-concave probability density~\cite{bagnoli2005log, an1997log}.
+Specifically, we will find the $v^-$ maximizing or minimizing~\eqref{eq:aggr_leakage} for any noise with log-concave probability density. \begin{defi}[Majorization] Consider $p, q \in \mathbb{R}^n$ with non-increasingly ordered elements, i.e., $p_1 \geq p_2 \geq \ldots \geq p_n$ and $q_1 \geq q_2 \geq \ldots \geq q_n$.
 We say that $p$ majorizes $q$, and write $p \succ q$ if

 \end{defi} Note that majorization only describes a partial ordering.
 For example, $(4,4,1)$ and $(5,2,2)$ cannot be compared in terms of majorization.
 On the other hand, if we define $\mathcal{Q} = \{(q_1, q_2, q_3) \in \mathbb{R}_+^3 : \sum_{i=1}^3 q_i = 9\}$, then $(3,3,3)$ is majorized by all $q \in \mathcal{Q}$ while $(9,0,0)$, $(0,9,0)$ and $(0,0,9)$ majorize all $q \in \mathcal{Q}$.